It resets skin’s moisture balance

-Given all the outstanding innovations in skincare in recent years, why does something so mundane make such an improvement?
-“A toner does several jobs,” explains Colette Haydon, a doctor in dermo-pharmacy who has formulated many famous and bestselling products over the past 20 years.
-“A toner removes anything left of your cleanser, it rebalances the skin’s pH and it can work very effectively as primer for your skincare.”
-If you use a rich balm cleanser (I do), then it is highly likely some residue will be left on your skin.
-Or, if you use any cleanser that is rinsed off, the water will affect your skin’s pH (skin is mildly acidic with a pH of around 4.7, while water is more alkaline: between 6.5 and 9.5).
-Use a toner post-cleanse and you rectify both problems and ensure that your skin is perfectly balanced.
+In her famously multi-faceted facials, A-list aesthetician Joanna Czech frequently applies a toner in between massaging, masking and devices.
+That’s “because it’s a very important step,” she says.
+“After you cleanse the skin, you must tone it; before a sheet mask, you tone the skin; and always after a clay mask.
+And, of course, after peeling, a toner is essential.”
+Colette Haydon, a doctor in dermo-pharmacy who has formulated many famous and bestselling products over the past 20 years, explains why: “A toner removes anything left of your cleanser or face mask and rebalances the skin’s pH at the same time [which has a huge impact on your skin’s barrier function and moisture retention].”
+If you use a rich balm cleanser, it is highly likely some residue will be left on your skin.
+Or, if you use any cleanser that is rinsed off, the water will affect your skin’s pH (skin is mildly acidic, with a pH of around 4.7, while water is more alkaline: between 6.5 and 9.5).
+Use a toner post-cleanse and you rectify both problems and ensure your skin is perfectly balanced.

 The model featured in this story is not associated with NET-A-PORTER and does not endorse it or the products shown